Benchmark Harness Adapters

 The JSON Adapter (json

-) expects BMF JSON.
+) expects Bencher Metric Format (BMF) JSON.

 It is perfect for integrating custom benchmark harnesses with Bencher.